muhammad-rafi/vault-devnet/secrets_with_vault.md

 (main) expert@expert-cws:~$
 ```

-You can see the difference in the both secret engine versions output, kv secret engine version2 shows detailed output and also showing version of the secret which is difference between kv-v1 and kv-v2.
+You can see the difference in the both secret engine versions output, kv secret engine version2 shows detailed output and also showing version of the secret which is one of the  difference between kv-v1 and kv-v2.
 Do not confuse with this `version 1` in the above output as this is showing the version of the secret(credentials) we created just now and will be version controlled as we make changes to this secret.
 This is not `kv` secret engine version.

-### Showing the secrets via kv get command
+### Showing the secrets via `kv get` command

 ```bash
 (main) expert@expert-cws:~$ vault kv get lab-creds/iosxe-creds